gitter-badger/pelm/readme.markdown

 ==============
 PELM is an Emacs Lisp Manager!
 What's mean P? the P can be one of Php or Private or Personal, because my main programming language is php now and the package created by php.
-At begin I named the package to ELM, but has conflict with [tarsius'elm](http://http://github.com/tarsius/elm).
+At begin I named the package to ELM, but has conflict with [tarsius's elm](http://http://github.com/tarsius/elm).
 He asked me to change the name, so, I changed to PELM, if you use Emacs to do PHP language, you can download it and have a try. any fork is wellcome!

 **Usage:** After you download the source code, just move the directory to ~/.emacs.d, then run command: